About the Distilller:

 In November of 2011, Mike registered Cannon Beach Distillery with the State of Oregon, and began putting plans together to find a space to put it.
 The next 8 months were a hurricane of permits, planning and logistics.
 On July 1st 2012, he opened the doors to the tasting room with 3 unlabeled spirits, two Gins and clear Rum.
 Mike handled every aspect of the startup himself.

 For the first year and a half, Mike did everything at the distillery.
 Every drop of alcohol was mashed, fermented, distilled, proofed, and bottled by his hands.
 He designed the packaging and labels.
 He ran the tasting room, often while juggling production, bookkeeping, and everything it takes to run a business.
 His mother Gigi was his saving grace with her unwavering support and willingness to do the small things around the shop that kept the business together.

 “I couldn’t have done it without her.
 All of my family was instrumental to my success.
-Whether it was business advice, money, reality checks, or simply sweeping the floors and taking recycling, they were all there for me, and continue guide me through this.”
+Whether it was business advice, money, reality checks, or simply sweeping the floors and taking recycling, they were all there for me, and continue to guide me through this.”

 To this day, Mike distills every drop himself.
 He has much needed help in the tasting room and aspects of the production, but clings to the belief that distilling spirits is an art form.